asteroid-team/asteroid/egs/demask/README.md

 ## Accomplishments that we are proud of
 - Our `PITLossWrapper` takes any loss function and turns it into an efficient permutation invariant one !
 Check out our [notebook about it](https://colab.research.google.com/github/mpariente/asteroid/blob/master/notebooks/03_PITLossWrapper.ipynb).
-- Using Zenodo's RESP API to automatize model sharing from the command line was quite challenging and we believe it's a game changer to allow users to share their pretrained models.
+- Using Zenodo's REST API to automatize model sharing from the command line was quite challenging and we believe it's a game changer to allow users to share their pretrained models.
 - Giving proper credit is underrated: we're proud to release pretrained models with automatically-generated appropriate license notices on them !